JensJoschi/variability_timing/methods.md

 #drc analysis (after merging with new search results)

 same approach as before, but on 204 populations, and with a delta-AIC of 4.0.
-172 populations gave no (1 study) or only global averages of sample sizes (e.g. "there were on average 20 individuals per treatment" or "sample sizes ranged from 30-120 individuals" - in this case I used the mean,75), 7 populations (2 studies) had population-level means ("there were on average 20 individuals per treatment in Kochi and Sendai, 40 in Kyoto"), and 25 populations (7 studies) had accurate information (sample size of each treatment in each population).
+169 populations gave no (2 studies) or only global averages of sample sizes (e.g. "there were on average 20 individuals per treatment" or "sample sizes ranged from 30-120 individuals" - in this case I used the mean,75), 7 populations (2 studies) had population-level means ("there were on average 20 individuals per treatment in Kochi and Sendai, 40 in Kyoto"), and 28 populations (8 studies) had accurate information (sample size of each treatment in each population).

 Three studies lacked vital data on upper or lower limits for some focal populations, but contained further populations that were excluded for lack of points on the sloped part.
 These other populations showed unambigously that the lower and upper limits were 0 and 100%.
 In these cases we performed a 2-parameter drc (with limits from 0-100%) to allow inclusion of the incomplete populations.
 One population (KS in Kimura_evol) had to be removed, and three studies (Lehmann, Pegoraro, Murata) were very variable.